geist-fahrer/learn-docker/README.md

 - Added .dockerignore to ignore unnecessary files.
 - Created an image node-app:latest with this file.
 - Used docker run to spin up a container which is accessible on port 3000
+- Pulled a image directly from docker hub and ran an interactive container with it.
+- Docker uses layer based architecture to build images.
+Due to which it will execute the instructions which is changed along with all the instructions after that.

 </details>